 The pressure to post the perfect picture can create constant scrutiny of our God-given bodies.

 Furthermore, social media makes it easy for conversations to be misinterpreted and cyberbullying to occur.
-Unfortunately this new way of communicating only through technology is causing people to lose their communication skills.
-It also becomes easier to forget about someone’s personhood when you are talking to them through a screen.
-Often times online or phone customer service representatives get treated as if they aren’t human because their customers aren’t seeing their face.
+Unfortunately, this new way of communicating only through technology is causing people to lose their communication skills.
+It also becomes easier to forget about someone’s personhood when you talk to them through a screen.
+Online or phone customer service representatives can get treated as if they aren’t human because their customers don’t see their faces.